 - a.
 Notify the program coordinator or instructor. - b.
 Notify nurse in charge of the clinical area where the incident occurred. - c.
 Complete the clinical form with the assistance of an instructor and/or TPCN. - d.
 Complete the SPC incident report form documenting the event for SPC records. - 1.
-An unusual occurrence includes, but is not limited to incidents such as medication error, patient injury witnessed by a student, and student injury. - 2.
+An unusual occurrence includes but is not limited to incidents such as medication error, patient injury witnessed by a student, and student injury. - 2.
 Students who become ill or get injured should contact the instructor immediately. - 3.
-Students who choose to use the facility's emergency services will be required to pay for Emergency Room services and then file with SPC insurance and/or their own insurance carrier. - 3.
-Students who are injured to the extent that they cannot meet clinical objectives must withdraw from the VNP and apply for readmission once the injury has healed and the student can meet the objectives. - 4.
+Students who choose to use the facility's emergency services will be required to pay for Emergency Room services and then file with SPC insurance and/or their own insurance carrier.

+- 3. Students who are injured to the extent that they cannot meet clinical objectives must withdraw from the VNP and apply for readmission once the injury has healed and the student can meet the objectives. - 4.
 Student Exposure Incidents: Should a student of the VNP at Reese have an exposure to blood or body fluids through needle stick or other means, the student should do the following: - a.
 Wash wound with warm, soapy water immediately.
-If splash is to eyes, the eyes should be rinsed with clear water or normal saline. - b.
+If splash is to eyes, the eyes should be rinsed with clear water or normal saline.
+Every area has an eyewash station, and the SVN is responsible for knowing where these are located. - b.
 Notify the instructor as soon as possible. - c.
 Call the facility's Employee Health department and give the following information.
-(The instructor should assist with this phone call.) - 1) name, room number and medical record number of source of exposure - 2) physician's name - 3) state "I have had an exposure through...." - 4) phone number of student - 5.
+(The instructor should assist with this phone call.) - 1) name, room number and medical record number of sources of exposure - 2) physician's name - 3) state "I have had an exposure through...." - 4) phone number of students - 5.
 Student Vocational Nurses DO NOT report to the facility's employee health (we are not employees).